9. Scaling#

 3. Scaling deep is a behavioral change approach that changes the underlying values of the actors in a system.
 For example, it might involve building a stewardship ethic among landowners or creating and communicating stories that convey the needed values to key audiences.
 It’s best to take a careful, measured approach to scaling deep.
 In many cases, this type of strategy takes a lot of time and requires many touch points and well-thought-out strategies to succeed.
 Simply running radio spots to bolster messaging isn’t enough to change behavior.

-Piloting projects has several downsides, from risk to cost, and ultimately leads to what many conservation projects follow the ‘pilot and pray’ approach [Salafsky and Margoluis, 2021].
+Scaling out, is common in conservation, but has several downsides, including high risk and cost.
+Piloting may ultimately leads to what many conservation projects follow the ‘pilot and pray’ approach [Salafsky and Margoluis, 2021].
 In other words, implementing conservation actions based on effectiveness while ignoring scalability risks [Pienkowski et al., 2024].
 A bottom line reality is that we may frequently be beyond the pilot stage for forest or biodiversity conservation due to the advanced state of wildfires, climate change, and habitat loss.
 Pienkowski et al. [2024] says the inverse can be true, e.g., promoting scalability over effectiveness, and that effectiveness can change with scale, possibly requiring different methods to measure outcomes.
 For example, voluntary carbon markets have failed to deliver benefits due to inadequate methods to measure additionality [West et al., 2023].

 9.2.3.
 Farmer-2-farmer#

-Compared to agriculture, conservation falls far behind in understanding the factors related to adoption and scale [Pienkowski et al., 2024].
+Compared to agriculture, conservation falls far behind in understanding the factors related to adoption and scale.
 In his seminal book on farmer-to-farmer extension called Two Ears of Corn, Roland Bunch describes scaling agricultural extension, starting small and spreads by diffusion [Bunch, 1982].
 One of the main components of this approach begins with small-scale experimentation.
-Farmers drive experimentation at this level on a small, ~50 m2 plot in a low-risk approach.
+Farmers drive experimentation at this level on tiny, ~50 m2, plots, creating a low-risk approach.
 Small-scale experimentation has several advantages at the programmatic level since it can reach the poorest farmers due to its low-risk, low-cost approach.

 Brescia [2017] offers a similar scaling framework to Salafsky et al. [2021]: